powxpow/Watch-History/README.md

 See the videos and how many times you watched them.
 The links are clickable:
   <p align="center"><img src="./docs/spreadsheet-videos.png"></p>

+NOTE: In the test sample above, it looks like "Music Artist" is duplicated, but that is because video link is different!
+One link points to "music.youtube.com" and the other points to "www.youtube.com".
+So you can count how many times you viewed a video versus listened to it.
+This is based on real data I have tested.

 See your monthly views as a table and a chart:
   <p align="center"><img src="./docs/spreadsheet-monthly.png"></p>